 There was a TV room next to my office and we watched a lot of games together.
 There was also a Scrabble competition going between players and the coaching staff; it got so competitive that I had to send home for a Scrabble dictionary.
 Teddy Sheringham and Gareth Southgate were very good at it.

 Bearing in mind that I was the only female, I never felt on my own.
 I could go for a coffee with anyone.
 It was just a very nice atmosphere.

-A key member of Tottenham Hotspur’s 1960-61 double-winning team, when Cliff, now 79, was regarded as the best winger in Europe.
+A key member of Tottenham Hotspur’s 1960-61 double-winning team, Cliff was regarded as the best winger in Europe.
 A sheet metal worker before turning professional, Cliff joined Spurs from his home-town club, Swansea, in 1958 and played for Wales in all five matches at the World Cup that year.